rzommers/MISO/rtd/source/index.md

 ## Building MFEM

 Once HYPRE, METIS, and CORE have been successfully installed, MFEM can now be built.
 For more information on the package, see the [MFEM Website](https://mfem.org/building/).
-You can also go to their [GitHub](https://github.com/mfem/mfem) and inspect the README.md and INSTALL.md files.
+You can also go to their [GitHub](https://github.com/mfem/mfem) and look through the README.md and INSTALL.md files.

 A configuration file is highly recommended to be used with cmake to more specifically configure the build of MFEM.